eddyerburgh/notes/docs/operating-systems/linux/kernel-sychronization.md

 This would result in `i` being set to 8, rather than 7.

 The solution is for the set of increment instructions to be performed atomically as a single instruction.
 Most processors provide an instruction to atomically read, increment, and write-back {% cite lkd -l 164 %}.
 But sometimes the critical region contains many instructions that don't have an atomic equivalent.
-One solution is locks.
+One solution to this is locks.

 ## Locking

 A **lock** is a way to prevent multiple threads of execution from entering a critical region at the same time.
 Linux includes several different locking mechanisms {% cite lkd -l 166 %}.

 A lock works like a lock on a door.
-Imagine the critical region is a room.
+Imagine the critical region as a room.
 When a process enters a critical region, it locks the door behind it.
 The process is then free to execute instructions without being interrupted.
-When it leaves the room, it unlocks the door, and other processes can enter the critical region {% cite lkd -l 165 %}.
+When it leaves the room, it unlocks the door so that other processes can enter the critical region {% cite lkd -l 165 %}.

-For example, you might have a linked list of requests that need to be processed.
-Two functions manipulate the list.
-One function adds a new request to the list tail, another function removes a request from the head of the list.
-If one function attempts to read the queue while another function is manipulating the list, the list will be in an inconsistent state.
-You can solve this problem by ensuring only one function can access the list at a time with locks.
-Before a process manipulates or reads from the list it must obtain a lock.
-When a process has a lock, no other process can access the queue.
-When the process has finished manipulating the list, it can release the lock and another process can obtain the locks and access the list {% cite lkd -l 165 %}.

 Locks are advisory and voluntary.
 They are a programming construct that must be followed by every other program in order for them to provide atomic access to critical regions {% cite lkd -l 166 %}.

-Some lock variants work by _busy waiting_: looping continuously until a lock becomes available.
+Some lock variants work by **busy waiting**: looping continuously until a lock becomes available.
 Other locks work by putting the process to sleep until the lock becomes available {% cite lkd -l 166 %}.

 Locks can be implemented with atomic instructions that can test the value of an integer and set it to a new value only if it's zero.
 For example, locks are implemented on x86 with an instruction called copy and exchange {% cite lkd -l 166 %}.